Dropping 1 color, switching between 2 others

 Code: https://jsfiddle.net/x0pu2c31/

-What I am trying to do here is, after one svg is pressed, that color will stay removed.
+What I am trying to do here is, after the 1st play svg is pressed, that color will stay removed.

 Where 2 other colors would flip back and forth between each other.